kernc/xsuspender/README.md

 xsuspender --help
 ```

+#### Automatically starting xsuspender

+Upon installation there will be a `/etc/xdg/autostart/xsuspender.dektop`
+file which allows you to autostart xsuspender on the start of your
+desktop.
+You need to explicitly enable autostarting xsuspender in your
+desktop's session management settings - this amounts to the same as copying
+`/etc/xdg/autostart/xsuspender.dektop` to `~/.config/autostart/` and setting
+`Hidden=false`.

+If you let xsuspender autostart, then you need to be aware of spurious
+suspended app lock-ups such as in [GH-11](https://github.com/kernc/xsuspender/issues/11)
+and be ready to mitigate them.

 #### Configuration debugging

 To have it print verbose debug messages about what it is doing, run the